 Our brains create their own opiates all the time.
 Whenever we finish a really good workout we get a flood of the brain’s natural opiates- endorphins.
 However, our brain can’t distinguish the difference between a natural “runner’s high” and the way in which drugs react with the opioid receptors in our bodies and brains.

 With every euphoric experience, however, the brain gets increasingly accustomed to opioids, and victims of addiction need to chase down stronger and stronger opiates to get the same rush of pleasure.

 This is the essence of how people can become addicted.
 While some opioids are stronger than others, all are potentially addictive in one way or another.

 Everyone who comes into contact with opioids is potentially at risk of addiction.
 Particularly young people and teenagers whose frontal lobes are not fully developed and as such are more prone to impulsive or reckless behaviors.

 The truth, however, is that risk of addiction is a very real consideration for all who use them, even when using them with a prescription.
-Which is why a personalized approach to treatment is so very important.
+This is why a personalized approach to treatment is so very important.

 We’re here to help

 If you’re looking for rehab for Opioid Addiction in Kentucky, look no further than the Robert Alexander Center.
-We are here to administer a caring, compassionate and completely individualized approach to opioid rehabilitation.
+We are here to administer a caring, compassionate, and completely individualized approach to opioid rehabilitation.